JuliaAttic/Markdown.jl/README.md

 Block triggers tell the current block parser to stop immediately; for example, usually `paragraph` will only stop when it meets a blank line, but the ````"```"```` trigger stops it so that `fenced_code` can take over.

 Inline triggers tell the current block parser to test whether any of the inner parsers apply.
-For example, `paragraph` will consume input until it meets one of `[`, `!`, etc., at which point it apply each of the inline parsers and consume the result.
+For example, `paragraph` will consume input until it meets one of `[`, `!`, etc., at which point it apply each of the inline parsers and consume the result, if any.

 #### Block Parsers